 We observe.
 We gather data.
 Look at the facts.
 Do not distort any details that you see.
 Simply look.
 Of course, in the beginning, it is very frightening because we look at ourselves and we see so much madness inside.
 It is very overwhelming, and it should be, because this is the reality of our daily state.
 However, as you are learning to observe yourself and learning to fulfill that inquietude in your heart, the conscience in your heart, we learn to transform situations and enact beautiful actions, beautiful ways of behaving.
 This is something that Essence knows how to do with fidelity, with perfection.
 We follow our intuitions in the moment, but also we meditate on our actions throughout the day, so that we can gather insight and clarity about which behaviors were right and which behaviors were wrong.

-Let us talk about what this beautiful action is, because this is some essential to Sufism and Islam, and especially for our gnostic studies.
+Let us talk about what this beautiful action is, because this is so essential to Sufism and Islam, and especially for our gnostic studies.

 תִּפְאֶרֶת Tiphereth in Kabbalah is the Hebrew term for “beauty.”
 It is the human soul, where we get our fraction of consciousness known as the Essence―the real essence of who we are, which emanates from the divine.

 In Islam, in Arabic, beautiful action, relating to human willpower, is known as إحسان Ihsan, which is where you get names like Hassan, Hussein meaning “beautified will.”
 It is generosity.
 It is diligence, the ability to work hard and to endure.
 It is compassion, love for others, even when one is suffering intensely.
 It is inner strength, the ability to face hardships that seem insurmountable, to have the patience to endure great hardships, and it is inner peace, which is the ability to perceive, like in this image, the clarity of heavenly states, to which we direct ourselves in prayer.